Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Introduction

 \section{Introduction}

-The general boundary formulation (GBF) is an axiomatic approach to quantum theory and to quantum field theory in particular \cite{Oe:boundary,Oe:GBQFT}.
-Its mathematical structure consists of an axiomatic system in the spirit of topological quantum field theory (TQFT) and shows similarities with Segal's approach to quantum field theory \cite{Seg:cftdef}.
+The general boundary formulation (GBF) is an axiomatic approach to quantum theory and to quantum f\/ield theory in particular \cite{Oe:boundary,Oe:GBQFT}.
+Its mathematical structure consists of an axiomatic system in the spirit of topological quantum f\/ield theory (TQFT) \cite{Ati:tqft} and shows similarities with Segal's approach to quantum f\/ield theory \cite{Seg:cftdef}.
 Its physical interpretation is based on a probability rule that generalizes the Born rule \cite{Oe:GBQFT,Oe:probgbf}.
 Key features of the GBF are that it provides a strictly local description of physics and accommodates theories without metric background naturally.
-It was conceived particularly as a possible framework to accommodate a quantum theory of gravity \cite{Oe:catandclock,Oe:boundary,CDORT:vacuum,Oe:bqgrav,Oe:GBQFT}.
+The latter feature is in marked contrast to older and more established axiomatic approaches to quantum f\/ield theory such as those based on the Wightman axioms~\cite{StWi:pct}, the Osterwalder--Schrader axioms \cite{OsSc:axeucl,OsSc:axeucl2} or the Haag--Kastler axioms~\cite{HaKa:aqft}.
+The GBF was conceived particularly as a possible framework to accommodate a quantum theory of gravity \cite{CDORT:vacuum,Oe:boundary,Oe:GBQFT,Oe:catandclock,Oe:bqgrav}.

-Quantum field theories in a GBF form have been described so far principally by using Feynman path integral quantization combined with the Schrödinger representation \cite{Oe:boundary,CDORT:vacuum,CoRo:genschroed,Dop:tomschwing,Oe:timelike,Oe:KGtl,Oe:2dqym,CoOe:spsmatrix,CoOe:smatrixgbf,CoOe:2deucl,Col:vacuum,Col:desitterletter,CoOe:unitary}.
-Compared to ``infinitesimal'' approaches that are based on exponentiating a generator of time evolution, such as canonical quantization, the path integral has the advantage of naturally generalizing at least formally to general spacetime regions which are neither naturally nor uniquely described by some kind of ``evolution''.
-But the Schrödinger-Feynman approach has also disadvantages.
-In particular, it is not in general clear how the Schrödinger representation should be defined, the boundary value problems that occur are in general not well-posed and the Feynman path integral is frequently ill defined.
+Quantum f\/ield theories in a GBF form have been described so far principally by using Feynman path integral quantization combined with the Schr\"odinger representation \cite{Col:vacuum,Col:desitterletter,CoOe:unitary,CoOe:spsmatrix,CoOe:smatrixgbf,CoOe:2deucl,CDORT:vacuum,CoRo:genschroed,Dop:tomschwing,Oe:boundary,Oe:KGtl,Oe:timelike,Oe:2dqym}.
+Compared to ``inf\/initesimal'' approaches that are based on exponentiating a generator of time evolution, such as canonical quantization, the path integral has the advantage of naturally generalizing at least formally to general spacetime regions which are neither naturally nor uniquely described by some kind of ``evolution''.
+But the Schr\"odinger--Feynman approach has also disadvantages.
+In particular, it is not in general clear how the Schr\"odinger representation should be def\/ined, the boundary value problems that occur are in general not well-posed and the Feynman path integral is frequently ill def\/ined.
 These problems can be solved or mitigated for particular theories and contexts (as shown for example by the mentioned works), but a quantization scheme that avoids these problems is clearly desirable.